 Father Joe’s Villages sees that with a full range of support – including short-term housing, permanent housing and supportive services – families experiencing homelessness can transform their lives.
 In addition to housing programs like the Family Living Center, Father Joe’s Villages will bring 2,000 new units of much-needed affordable housing to San Diego by breathing new life into unused lots and overlooked buildings with its new initiative, Turning the Key.

 As a nonprofit organization, Father Joe’s Villages continues to rely on all types of community support.
 To find ways to get involved and to donate to help end homelessness in San Diego, visit neighbor.org or call 1-800-HOMELESS to help ensure that all the people of San Diego shine.

 ABOUT FATHER JOE’S VILLAGES

-As San Diego’s largest homeless services provider, Father Joe’s Villages sees that each person can rediscover hope and transform their life.
+As San Diego’s largest homeless services provider, Father Joe’s Villages sees that each person can rediscover hope and transform their lives.
 To address the complex needs of people who are homeless, the organization provides housing for more than 2,000 each night, along with healthcare, addiction treatment, education, job training and therapeutic childcare.
 This mission is made possible only through the efforts of compassionate staff, dedicated volunteers, and generous public and private donors.
 To view Father Joe’s Villages short film representing the journey to overcome homelessness, “Shine,” click here.
-For more information, please visit: https://www.neighbor.org/.
+For more information, please visit https://www.neighbor.org/.